Published: April 2nd, 2023 by Chris McGrath

 - If you sell a stock for profit, then you'd pay capital gains taxes.

-Note: Since you can choose when and how much of your stock to sell, you can effectively choose when and how much you'll be taxed on the gains.
+Note: Since you can choose when and how much of your stock to sell,

 - If your stocks are part of a Retirement Account: